mumuxme/materialize-jekyll/_posts/2015-04-01-post-template.md

 ```
 `layout: post`
-    This should **NOT** be changed, I think...
+    this should **NOT** be changed, I think...

 `title`
-    This is the title of your article, Eg: `title: Post Template`
+    the title of your article, Eg: `title: Post Template`

 `date`
-    The data you post the article, Eg: `date: 2015-08-17` or `data: 2015-08-17 15:06:10`
+    Eg: `date: 2015-08-17` or `data: 2015-08-17 15:06:10`

 `category`
-    The category, no blanks, one post to one category.
+    no blanks, one post to one category.
 Ex: `category: test`, `category: test-this`

 `update` (optional)
     Eg: `update: 2015-05-02`

 `tags`
-    The tags, you can specify one or more tags.
+    you can specify one or more tags.
 Eg: `tags: [jekyll, mdl, html]`.

 `author`
-    The author of the article.
     Eg: `author: Lambda`, default is the site's author.

 `comment` (optional)
     enable the comment.
 Eg: `comment: true`

+`published`
+    true or false
 ```

 ## Post's Content